-Riding your e-Bike might become a cause of concern when one is dealing with health issues, particularly when it comes to undergoing surgeries like a hip replacement.
-With a high percentage of e-Bike riders in the 50+ age range, the question often comes up: can you go back to riding your e-Bike after a hip replacement?
+Riding your e-bike might become a cause of concern when one is dealing with health issues, particularly when it comes to undergoing surgeries like a hip replacement.
+With a high percentage of e-bike riders in the 50+ age range, the question often comes up: can you go back to riding your e-bike after a hip replacement?

 You generally can ride your e-bike after a hip replacement surgery if you have carefully followed the advice of your physician, the guidelines of physiotherapy, recovery time.
 You also need to start your e-bike rides slowly, as some of the muscles would have lost their strength.

 A hip replacement is when your hip joint is replaced by a prosthetic implant (Wikipedia link).
 Typically, those who are affected by arthritis or hip injury are the ones to undergo hip replacement surgery.
-Hip replacement surgery is a major surgery, and the recovery time can range anywhere between six to twelve weeks (sometimes longer if there are complications).
+Hip replacement surgery is major surgery, and the recovery time can range anywhere between six to twelve weeks (sometimes longer if there are complications).

 This does not mean, though, that you’re unable to do your regular physical activity once you are recovered.
-In fact, it’s quite the opposite: physical activity is encouraged, and many patients of hip replacement surgery have been able to go back to riding their e-Bikes with little to no issue.
+In fact, it’s quite the opposite: physical activity is encouraged, and many patients of hip replacement surgery have been able to go back to riding their e-bikes with little to no issue.

 Consult your physician and complete your rehab

 The most important thing to remember before engaging in any physical activity after your hip replacement surgery is to consult your physician.
 This is because recovery time varies on a case-by-case basis, meaning that your recovery period may differ from others’ according to your situation.